-If you love green mango, then this Green Mango Salad with Grilled Pineapple and Salty Tamarind Dressing would be perfect for you.
+If you love green mango, then this Thai Green Mango Salad with Salty Tamarind Dressing would be perfect for you.

 I love transforming what is essentially more of a fruit salad into a savoury recipe.
 This vegetarian celeriac recipe combined with the sweetness and nasal clearing horseradish is a combination difficult to reconcile in your head.
 But when you put it all together, it is so yum!
 Trust me!